 But is that all you need to know to be able to decide whether bottled water or filtered water is healthier?
 Not exactly.
 There are numerous other aspects to consider when trying to pick between bottled water vs filtered water.
 Here’s everything else you should be aware of.

 Bottled water is a multi-billion dollar industry that prides itself on top-notch water quality.
 Here are some of the benefits attached to drinking bottled water.

 Health Benefits of Natural Mineral Content

 Natural water derived from geographically protected sources such as mineral and spring water is filled to the brim with healthy minerals like potassium, calcium, etc. These nutrients can promote heart health, help lower blood pressure, and sustain the balance of electrolytes in your body.

-Its advocates claim that the benefits of bottle water heavily outweigh the advantages of filtered water.
+Its advocates claim that the benefits of bottled water heavily outweigh the advantages of filtered drinking water from the tap.
 However, despite several major bottled water brands catering to your needs, it’s not without its drawbacks.
 Here’s what a few of them are.

-People prefer bottled water because it’s marketed as a safe drinking option.
+People like to drink bottled water because it’s marketed as a safe drinking option.
 But is all bottled water filtered and completely safe?
-The Centers for Disease Control and Prevention claims that while bottled water illness outbreaks aren’t widely covered, they do occur.
+According to the Centers for Disease Control and Prevention, bottled water illness outbreaks aren’t widely covered, but they do occur.
 There’s no guarantee that drinking bottled water is 100% safe (unless it’s distilled water) from microbes and other contaminants because the producers of bottled water aren’t required to meet the same standards that are applied to tap water.

 Apart from taking a long time to decompose, plastic bottles also contain chemicals like phthalates and BPA that can leach into the soil and contaminate our natural underground water resources.
 There’s also the carbon footprint of transporting bottles from bottling plants to be considered.